outscale/osc-cli/readme.md

 pip3 install osc-sdk
 ```

+If you are using Microsoft Windows, see [how to setup osc-cli on Windows](windows-setup.md).

 ### Installing from sources

 It is a good practice to create a [dedicated virtualenv](https://virtualenv.pypa.io/en/latest/) first.
 Even if it usually won't harm to install Python libraries directly on the system, better to contain dependencies in a virtual environment.